mozilla/skywriter/docs/releases/notes08.html.markdown

 * If jQuery is present on a page, Bespin can use it rather than the one that Bespin normally bundles. (bug 568815)
 * Plugins can be dynamically loaded in embedded builds.
+* Commands and embedded users have the same convenient APIs now for manipulating the editor (bug 568217)

 Fixes
 -----